jgmenu/jgmenu/docs/manual/jgmenu.1.md

     `search`

-    :   Search box showing the current filter (what the user has typed) or the specifed `text` if no filter has been invoked.
+    :   Search box showing the current filter (what the user has typed) or the specified `text` if no filter has been invoked.

     `icon`